Nicola Barr

-Nicola Barr (born 13 June 1996) is an Australian rules footballer playing for the Greater Western Sydney Giants in the AFL Women's competition.
+Nicola Barr (born 13 June 1996) is an Australian rules footballer playing for St Kilda in the AFL Women's competition.

 Early life

 Barr was born in Melbourne but spent most of her early years living outside of Australia.
 Barr's family settled in Sydney when she was 14.
 She began playing football while in year ten at Queenwood on Sydney's North Shore.

 She was selected to play in the AFL youth girls national competition in 2014.

 Barr played soccer at an elite level as a junior.

 Amateur career

-Barr plays state-league football with North Shore in the Sydney Women's AFL (SWAFL).
+Barr played state-league football with North Shore in the Sydney Women's AFL (SWAFL).

 In 2016, Barr won the league's Rising Star award as the best young player in the league.
 The following season she won the Mostyn Medal as the best and fairest player in the SWAFL.

 Barr represented the Sydney Swans academy in an AFL exhibition match in April 2016, winning best on ground honours.